pubky/mainline/docs/censorship-resistance.md

 0      1      2      3      4      5      6      7      8      9      10     11     12     13     14     15
 ```

+This is similar but a bit more accurate than the average distance of the `k`th nodes from previous queries.

-If we store data in all nodes until `edk` (the expected distance of the first 2 nodes), we would store the data at at least 2 honest nodes.
+If we store data in all nodes until `edk` (the expected distance of the first 2 nodes in this example), we would store the data at at least 2 honest nodes.

 Because the nature of the DHT queries, we should expect to get a response from at least one of these honest nodes as we query closer and closer nodes to the target info hash.

-### Assumptions

-This strategy depends on an [accurate and consistent estimate of the DHT size](./dht_size_estimate.md), which itself depends on the assumption of uniform
-distribution of nodes across the ID space.
-That uniform distribution can be verified separately by crawling the DHT, but it is also enforced by only storing
-data in (secure nodes) which are nodes whose IDs are generated relatively to their IP address according to [BEP_0042](https://www.bittorrent.org/beps/bep_0042.html).

 ## Horizontal Sybil Attacks